neuromorphicsystems/dvs_performance_metrics/README.md

 **Step 3** – when all data files are created, use analysis scripts to examine the data and calculate change in various metrics.
 Examples include MATLAB scripts such as “FullTestAnalysis.m”, and these need to be adapted to the parameter of interest of each simulation run.

-Related publication: Performance metrics for neuromorphic imaging, N.Kruger et al, 2025 https://ebooks.spiedigitallibrary.org/conference-proceedings-of-spie/13376/133760D/Performance-metrics-for-neuromorphic-imaging/10.1117/12.3041873.full
+Related publication: **Performance metrics for neuromorphic imaging**, N.Kruger, S.Arja, E.Andreq, T.Monk, A.van Schaik [2025]
+https://ebooks.spiedigitallibrary.org/conference-proceedings-of-spie/13376/133760D/Performance-metrics-for-neuromorphic-imaging/10.1117/12.3041873.full